I hold AWS Certified SysOps Administrator, AWS Certified Developer, and AWS Certified Solutions Architect certifications.

 Before taking any certification exam, make sure you are ready to pass.
 AWS associate exams cost $150 or $75 if you already passed an AWS exam.
-If you fail, you won't be able to retake the test for two weeks and you will have to pay $150 to retake it.
+If you fail, you won't be able to retake the test for two weeks and you will have to pay $150 again.
 The best way to ensure you are ready to pass is to take lots of practice tests.
 These tests can highlight your weaknesses, letting you know before the exam what gaps in your knowledge you need to close.

 How can you know when you're ready to take the real exam?
 When I was preparing for the AWS Certified Solutions Architect exam, I found a lot of contradictory answers in forums.
 Some thought the practice tests were easier than the real exam.
 Others thought they were more difficult.
 I'm going to show you my practice test scores for the SysOps exam and compare the results to my score on the actual exam.